paul-em/seir/README.md

 Most of this code was copied from the wonderfull [Epidemic Calculator](http://gabgoh.github.io/COVID/index.html) and rewritten in TypeScript and published on npm.

+> Can be used in node.js and in the browser.

 ## Getting started

 ```npm install seir```